-- Pick up a registration packet from your school counselor or go online to http://www.actstudent.org/regist/ or http://sat.collegeboard.org/home - Choose a test date.
+- Pick up a registration packet from your school counselor or go online to http://sat.collegeboard.org/home - Choose a test date.
 Usually, there are six to seven dates per academic year, all on Saturdays.
 The first is in August or September; the last one is in June.
-Register early so that you can have the widest choice of testing dates and test centers. - Find test centers close to you by visiting ACT or SAT registration sites...
+Register early so that you can have the widest choice of testing dates and test centers. - Find test centers close to you by visiting ACT or SAT registration sites..